Taking advantage of and focusing on a particular real estate niche can be very beneficial.

 How to Get and Develop a Profitable Real Estate Niche

-Let’s first look at how Investopedia defines “profitable”, to know what to keep in mind when it comes to real estate niches.
+Let’s first look at how Investopedia defines “profitable” to know what to consider regarding real estate niches.

 “While profit is an absolute amount, profitability is a relative one.
 It is the metric used to determine the scope of a company’s profit in relation to the size of the business.

 Profitability is a measurement of efficiency – and ultimately its success or failure.” (source)